Catherine Royer

 2020

 The following is a selection of recent publications in Scopus.
-Catherine Royer has 154 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Chemistry, and Physics and Astronomy.
+Catherine Royer has 166 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Medicine, Chemistry.

 Edgar Peters, Tejaswi Naidu Koduru, Noam Hantman, Jacqueline Cherfils, Scott A. McCallum, Richard E. Gillilan, Catherine A. Royer